Study Sites & Design: Caribou-Poker Creeks Research Watershed

-The Caribou-Poker Creeks Research Watershed (CPCRW) is a relatively pristine, 104 km2, basin reserved for meteorologic, hydrologic, and ecologic research, with no current human influence (other than scientific research).
-The CPCRW is the only research watershed in the United States located in the region of discontinuous permafrost, which comprises a large portion of Alaska and most of interior Alaska.
-The watershed is representative of upland headwater stream basins in subarctic Alaska.
-Hydro-biological research in CPCRW has several major foci including to assess the role of disturbance such as wildfire on stream ecosystems, and assess the influence of discontinuous permafrost on fresh water ecology and hydrology.
+The Caribou-Poker Creek Research Watershed (CPCRW) is a relatively pristine basin reserved for meteorological, hydrological, and ecological research, with no current human influence (other than scientific research).
+The CPCRW is the only research watershed in the United States located in the region of discontinuous permafrost, and is representative of upland headwater stream basins of subarctic Alaska.
+Research here has several major foci, including the role of disturbance (i.e., wildfire) on stream ecosystems and impact of discontinuous permafrost on freshwater ecology and hydrology.

 Credit: Jeremy Jones

-The CPCRW has discharge records of summer stream flows dating from 1978 to present, snow depths and duration since the 1970s (SNOTEL), precipitation amount and chemistry since 1993 (NADP), and stream water chemistry since the early 2000s.
-Headwater streams of the CPCRW generally have ice-free flow from early to mid-May through late-September/mid-October.
+The CPCRW has discharge records of summer stream flows since 1978, snow depth and duration since the 1970s (NRCS Snow Survey), precipitation amount and chemistry since 1993 (NADP), and stream water chemistry since the early 2000s.

 The entrance to the Research Watershed is located on the Steese Highway about 31 miles from Fairbanks.
 Access is restricted, and permission for access or to conduct research can be obtained by contacting the Site Manager, Jamie Hollingsworth.